 Please note that minimum numbers will be required in order to run the practical session for this module in the UK.
 That being 6 students.
 If minimum numbers are not met, AOI reserves the right to cancel the event (within 30 days of the expected date) but will reschedule the event.
 If for any reason, AOI has to cancel the course within 14 days, (due to extreme circumstances – such as COVID – or a failure on the behalf of our third-party facilities), you will be issued with a new date for the practicum event as soon as the AOI can reschedule it.
 As a result of the uncertainty that we all currently face, we do not advise that you book any hotels, flights or travel arrangements in advance without cancellation options.
 AOI will not be held responsible for any costs incurred as a result of such pre-booking because we firmly recommend that you only do so with appropriate insurance or cancellation cover in place.

-If you would like to apply for this course, please email us on email@example.com to demonstrate an interest, so we can stay in touch and let you know when the course goes live.
+If you like to apply for this course, please email us on email@example.com for an application form or to ask specific questions.
+If you would just like to join our mailing list so you know when the course goes live, please put your email below.
 We look forward to having you onboard!